 - Please note that entering does not guarantee you an invite to the ceremony, only those shortlisted will be invited.

 - We can only allow one invite per shortlisting.

 - There is no cost to attend.

 Terms and conditions

-- The closing date for entries is Thursday, September 1, 2022.
+- The extended FINAL closing date for entries is Wednesday, September 7, 2022.

 - All submissions will be treated in strict confidence.

 - Entries can be considered in subsequent years (with the exception of those who have won either Personality or CIO of the Year before) only if new work has been undertaken on existing projects or products.

 - Self-nomination and nomination anonymously are accepted (contact us if you want to ask us to approach a potential candidate).

 - We regret that we are unable to give feedback to those that are not shortlisted.